constgen/neutrino-preset-koa/README.md

 - Modern Babel compilation supporting ES modules, async functions, and dynamic imports
 - Supports automatically-wired sourcemaps
 - Tree-shaking to create smaller bundles
-- Built-in HTTP server for launching an application on development and production.
+- Built-in HTTP server for launching an application on development and production
-- Hot Module Replacement with source-watching during development.
+- Hot Module Replacement with source-watching during development
 - Change your files without restarting a server
 - Chunking of external dependencies apart from application code
 - Automatically discovers free HTTP port to run a server